LGSAO glossary and acronym guide

 STRAP: System for Tip-tilt Removal with Avalanche Photodiodes.
 A 4-quadrant avalanche photo-diode tip-tilt sensor

 Strehl ratio: The ratio of the peak brightness of a stellar image

 to that produced by an ideal optical system.

-TSS: Tip-tilt positioning stage.
+TSS: Tip-tilt Sensor Stage.
 An x-y-z stage which

 translates the STRAP TT controller and LBWFS across the focal plane for TT reference

 acquisition and positioning control.